Safe Water, Sanitation & Hygiene (WASH): Breaking the Cycle of Neglected Tropical Diseases

 At GrowthAid, we are committed to addressing critical water, sanitation, and hygiene (WASH) needs through community-driven approaches.
 Our efforts involve close collaboration with governments, district assemblies, and traditional leaders to ensure sustainable and equitable solutions.
 In addition, we partner with the private sector to deploy community and household water treatment and storage solutions thereby empowering households and communities with the knowledge and resources to keep their water safe and avoid water-related diseases.
 Together, we strive to create lasting, positive change in the lives of those we serve.

-WASH Facts
+World WASH Facts

 billion